decentraland/adr/content/ADR-145-pick-realm-v2.md

 - Creation of multiple default rule sets (known as _variants_) that can be easily switched to use different techniques for realm picking.
 - Relocating the algorithm to the server-side to accommodate multiple client implementations without losing any capabilities.

-From now on, the rules will be referred to as `links` and `filters`.
-Filters will be used to remove nodes that do not meet specific criteria, while links will be used to assign scores to nodes to determine the best one for redirecting users.

 ## Solution Space Exploration

 ### Algorithm improvement

-The existing implementation of the realm picking algorithm, as outlined in the [Realm Picking Algorithm ADR](https://adr.decentraland.org/adr/ADR-86), allows for extensibility through the addition of new links and filters.
-In this proposal, two filters and a new link will be introduced:
+The existing implementation of the realm picking algorithm, as outlined in the [Realm Picking Algorithm ADR](https://adr.decentraland.org/adr/ADR-86), allows for extensibility through the addition of new rules.
+In this proposal, three rules will be introduced:
-- **OVERLOADED_CATALYST**: This filter will exclude a Catalyst if its resource usage or user capacity reaches a certain threshold.
+- **OVERLOADED_CATALYST**: This rule will exclude a Catalyst if its resource usage or user capacity reaches a certain threshold.
-- **VERSION_CATALYST**: This filter will exclude a Catalyst if it does not meet the minimum required version as specified.
+- **VERSION_CATALYST**: This rule will exclude a Catalyst if it does not meet the minimum required version as specified.
-- **FORCE_CATALYST**: This new link will enable the forcible selection of a Catalyst listed in its configuration.
+- **FORCE_CATALYST**: This rule will enable the forcible selection of a Catalyst listed in its configuration.

 Furthermore, four new variants will be added, each containing a set of rules designed to address specific contexts.